irlnathan/s-assoc-docs/associations2.md

 - via a life cycle callback in a model
 - via a custom controller

 I'm going to use most of these methods through-out this discussion.
-I'll first use the sails `blueprint shortcut routes` to create a couple of users and a couple of leads.
+I'll first use the sails `blueprint shortcut routes` to create a couple of Users and a couple of Leads.
 If you'd like a more detailed explanation of `blueprint shortcut routes` check out: [How do blueprint routes work in sails?](http://irlnathan.github.io/sailscasts/blog/2014/01/17/sailscasts-answers-ep8-how-do-blueprint-actions-and-blueprint-routes-work-in-sails/)

 I'll start this project using: